Jain communities: Jāti and the caste system

-This tradition also extended to the patronage of art and architecture.
-Unlike many of India's great monuments commissioned by kings or emperors, some of the most intricate Jain temples were funded by wealthy lay merchants and ministers.

-The most famous examples are the Dilwara Temples at Mount Abu, commissioned by the minister Vimal Shah, and the Ranakpur Jain Temple, funded by a local merchant.
-This practice of translating personal wealth into timeless public art and spiritual merit is a hallmark of the community's socio-economic legacy.

-Social Identity: The Jain Caste System (Jāti)

 A central distinction in the sociology of Jainism exists between its religious philosophy and its historical social practice.
-While Jain Acharyas (religious teachers) and foundational scriptures rejected the hereditary Varna (class) system as a basis for spiritual advancement, the Jain lay community, in practice, adopted the "caste-bound" social structure of the regions in which it lived.
-This created a "great tension" where a non-Vedic philosophy co-existed with a conventional social system based on Jāti (caste).
+While religious teachers (Jain Acharyas) and foundational scriptures rejected the hereditary class system (Varna) as a basis for spiritual advancement, the Jain lay community, in practice, adopted the "caste-bound" social structure of the regions in which it lived.
+This created a "great tension" where a non-Vedic philosophy co-existed with a conventional social system based on caste (Jāti).

 For the Jain laity, the Jāti—not the religious sect—has historically been the primary unit of social identity and community.
 These Jātis are often regional in nature and frequently correspond to sub-divisions of larger Hindu merchant or Bania castes.
 For example, prominent northern Jātis such as the Agrawal, Oswal, Porwal, and Khandelwal include both Jain and Hindu Vaishnava members, with social identity and kinship ties often co-existing with religious affiliation.
 Similarly, distinct Jain castes exist in the Deccan (e.g., Saitwal, Chaturtha) and in Southern India (e.g., the traditional Jain communities of Karnataka), which have their own unique social histories.

+Endogamy and community governance

 The primary function of the Jain Jāti was to regulate the social life of its lay members.
 The most important rule enforced by the community was strict caste endogamy, which mandated marriage within one's own Jāti.
 This, along with other community norms such as dietary restrictions, occupational codes, and the resolution of commercial disputes, was historically enforced by a Caste Panchayat (council of elders).
 These Panchayats held significant power within the community, including the ability to ostracize members who violated the community's core social rules.

+Demographics and distribution

+Population dynamics

+While Jains constitute a small minority of India's population (approximately 0.37% per the 2011 census of India), the community is noted for its high literacy rate, wealth, and significant philanthropic impact.
+Scholars have extensively studied the community's distinct socio-economic profile, linking it to the rigorous application of core Jain ethical principles in daily life.
+According to the 2011 Census of India, there were 4,451,753 Jains in India.
+The community is largely urban, with a significant majority residing in states such as Maharashtra, Rajasthan, Gujarat, and Madhya Pradesh.